arjit95/vidstream/README.md

 This guide assumes you have a running kubernetes cluster and have > 8GB RAM.

 - Install [skaffold](https://skaffold.dev)
-- [Temporary] Fix deploy/kubectl/configmap.yml to point to kuberenetes service urls
-- [Temporary] Fix image locations for all the services in skaffold.yml and their configs in deploy/kubectl
+- [Temporary] Fix image locations for all the services in skaffold.yml and their configs in deploy/kubectl.
+Will be migrated to kustomize/helm.
 - Run `requirements.sh`
 - Run `skaffold dev`